Adel-dev-2001/Adel-dev-2001/README.md

 ## Hi there 👋
+I am a Technical Architecture specialist transitioning into the world of Computer Science.
+I'm passionate about AI, Web Development, and building smart solutions.

+🚀 Current Goals:

+Master Computer Science fundamentals.

+Apply for the Russian Government Scholarship.

+Build innovative AI-powered projects.
 <!--
 **Adel-dev-2001/Adel-dev-2001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.